GEEKS-TEchnologies-LLC/GEEKS-AD-Tools/README.md

 ```

 - If you update from a previous version, the system will automatically add any missing license key fields to your `config.json`.
-- If you clone the repository, copy `config.example.json` to `config.json` and fill in your keys.
+- If you clone the repository, copy `config.example.json` to `config.json` and fill in your keys, or start the app and enter them via the web UI when prompted.

 ### Active Directory Setup
 1. Copy `app/ad_config.example.json` to `app/ad_config.json`